 Churches face a new wave of targeted discrimination.

-Local governments and municipalities are barring churches and religious schools from using their own property for religious activities and education.
+Local governments and municipalities are barring churches and religious schools from using their own property for worship, ministry, and education.

 Zoning ordinances and decisions are being used to discriminate against Christian organizations.